sdoylelambda/ios-message-board/README.md

 #### MessageThread and Message

 1. Create a "MessageThread.swift" file, and create a `MessageThread` **class**.
 There is a reason for making this a class which will be explained at a point where you can see the difference it will make later on in these instructions.
 Adopt the `Codable` protocol.
-    - **NOTE:** We are calling the class `MessageThread` because there is already a class called `Thread`.
-As you go along in this project, make sure you don't get the two confused and accidentally use the `Thread` class instead.
+    - **NOTE:** We are calling the class `MessageThread` because there is already a class called `Thread`, which is part of the Foundation framework.
+As you work on this project, make sure you don't get the two confused and accidentally use the `Thread` class instead.
 2. Create the following properties:
     - A `title` string constant.
     - An `identifier` string constant.
 3. We need to create a separate model object for the messages within the thread.
 This goes back to the concept of making a model object for each "layer" of the JSON.
 You may notice that the value for the `"messages"` key in the JSON is another dictionary.
 Inside of the `MessageThread` class, create a struct called `Message`.

 This may seem a bit odd to nest a class inside of a class, but this is fairly common when using `Codable`.
-However, this may change as time goes on. `Codable` is relatively new as it was only released in Swift 4.
 In order to refer to this `Message` class, you must write `MessageThread.Message`.

-4. In the `Message` struct, add the following:
+4. In the `Message` struct, add the following properties:
     - A `text` string constant.
     - A `sender` string constant.
     - A `timestamp` `Date` constant.
+    - An `identifier` `String` constant.
-    - An initializer that gives a default value of the current time to the `timestamp` property. **HINT:** When calling the date initializer (`Date()`), the current time is taken for its value.
+    - An initializer that provides default values for the `timestamp` and `identifier` properties.
+Use the current date (`Date()`) as the default value for `timestamp`, and `UUID().uuidString` as the default value for the identifier.
     - Adopt the `Equatable` and `Codable` protocols.
 5. In the `MessageThread` class, add a `messages: [MessageThread.Message]` variable.
 6. Create an initializer for the `MessageThread` class.
 Give a default value of an empty array to the `messages` property, and a value of `UUID().uuidString` to the `identifier` property.